 Novartis's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Novartis reported total carbon emissions of approximately 4,587,300,000 kg CO2e, with Scope 1 emissions at about 207,000,000 kg CO2e, Scope 2 emissions (market-based) at approximately 30,000,000 kg CO2e, and Scope 3 emissions reaching about 4,350,300,000 kg CO2e.
-This reflects a significant commitment to reducing their carbon footprint, with a target to achieve carbon neutrality in their own operations (Scope 1 and 2) by 2025.
-Novartis aims to reduce absolute Scope 1 and 2 GHG emissions by 90% from a 2022 baseline by 2030, while also targeting a 42% reduction in absolute Scope 3 emissions within the same timeframe.
-Furthermore, the company has set a long-term goal to achieve net-zero emissions across its entire value chain by 2040.
-In recent years, Novartis has made notable progress, achieving a 63% reduction in Scope 1 and 2 emissions compared to their 2016 baseline by 2023.
-Their climate commitments are aligned with the Science Based Targets initiative (SBTi), which includes a near-term target of reducing overall emissions by 35% by 2030 from a 2016 base year.
-These initiatives underscore Novartis's dedication to sustainability and its role in addressing climate change, with a focus on both operational efficiency and broader environmental impact.
+In 2024, Novartis reported total carbon emissions of approximately 4,587,300,000 kg CO2e, with Scope 1 emissions at about 207,000,000 kg CO2e, Scope 2 emissions at approximately 30,000,000 kg CO2e (market-based), and a significant Scope 3 contribution of about 4,350,300,000 kg CO2e.
+This reflects a continued commitment to reducing their carbon footprint, with a target to achieve carbon neutrality in their own operations (Scope 1 and 2) by 2025.
+Novartis has set ambitious reduction targets, aiming for a 90% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2022 baseline, and a 42% reduction in absolute Scope 3 emissions within the same timeframe.
+Additionally, they are committed to achieving net-zero greenhouse gas emissions across their value chain by 2040.
+In recent years, Novartis has made notable progress, reducing their Scope 1 and 2 emissions by 63% compared to their 2016 baseline.
+Their climate strategy aligns with the Science Based Targets initiative (SBTi), which includes a commitment to reduce absolute Scope 1, 2, and 3 GHG emissions by 35% by 2030 from a 2016 base year.
+Overall, Novartis's climate commitments reflect a robust approach to sustainability, with clear targets and a focus on reducing emissions across all scopes, reinforcing their position as a leader in the pharmaceutical industry in addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents